 Get ready for Vikings, palaces, sunken ships, storyland delights and plenty of green space!
-Tea Gudek Snajdar is fresh from exploring Sweden's capital city and has lots of helpful tips to share about this very family-friendly city by the sea.
+Tea Gudek Snajdar explored Sweden's capital city and has lots of helpful tips to share about this very family-friendly city by the sea.

 Stockholm, Sweden's largest city and the self-proclaimed capital of Scandinavia, is widely regarded as one of Europe’s prettiest and greenest cities.
 Its unique location on 14 different islands makes it integrally connected with the surrounding sea; and its many parks, museums, and creative activities make it very child friendly and a perfect place for families to explore and relax.